 Conflicts of interest can become enormously complicated, especially as other elements of a law practice are touched on.
 For instance, in what situations, if any, can a lawyer with a conflict of interest refer a matter to another lawyer outside the firm and still receive a referral fee?

 Whom to approach and how should be given some serious thought when a conflict of interest is identified after representation has begun.
 Again, some conflicts are managed easily, with a simple declination of a representation or the obtaining of informed consent from appropriate parties.
-Others are not so easily resolved and could require notice to a malpractice insurer or the taking of other actions to withdraw or compel withdrawal, from a matter.
+Others are not so easily resolved and could require notice to a malpractice insurer or the taking of other actions to withdraw or compel withdrawal, in a matter.

 A lawyer facing a potential conflict of interest might also consider what his own position is within a firm, whether he is an associate, or a partner, or of counsel.
 Such a lawyer might consider how she is going to protect her client, her firm, and herself in addressing the conflict of interest.
 Consideration should be given to how aggressively to interpret applicable rules, and the repercussions that may result should one’s interpretation ultimately not mesh with a court’s.
 Certain law practices may give rise to more frequent assertions of conflicts of interest, even where no such conflicts actually exist.
 For instance, prisoners subjected to lengthy sentences might be eager to assert a post-plea or post-conviction conflict of interest involving their lawyer that might persuade an appeals court to conclude that there was ineffective assistance of counsel.